 Fees marked with a * do not include accommodation during the residential seminar.
-In Europe, the fees are on the basis of sharing a room with a colleague of the same sex, where single rooms are available a supplement will apply to single occupancy.
+In Europe, the fees are on the basis of sharing a room with a colleague of the same gender, where single rooms are available a supplement will apply to single occupancy.
 Taxes such as VAT or GST is payable based on the place of supply of services/product and not on where you live.
-Where UK VAT does not apply you may be liable to pay the VAT of the country where the services / product takes place.
+Where UK VAT does not apply you may be liable to pay the VAT of the country where the services/product takes place.

 |Without tax (if EU VAT number provided)||With tax (UK VAT at 20%)|